SollyCB/linux-threads/README.md

 demonstrating my own understanding by adding my own flair to someone else's work and so that I can mess with tls (it will be easier to work with a greater number of arguments in asm with clone3 than clone).

+*Please excuse my poor English in the above paragraphs: I am sleepy and hungry.
+I know it reads ugly and it will be refined.*

 # Playing with low level linux threads

 No pthread for this guy! - to paraphrase Peter Griffin.